tobiasvanderwerff/tobiasvanderwerff.github.io/_posts/2024-04-13-albumentations-detectron2.markdown

 - Line [163-165](https://github.com/facebookresearch/detectron2/blob/b7c7f4ba82192ff06f2bbb162b9f67b00ea55867/detectron2/data/dataset_mapper.py#L163): image-level annotations (image + semantic segmentation mask)
 - Line [188-189](https://github.com/facebookresearch/detectron2/blob/b7c7f4ba82192ff06f2bbb162b9f67b00ea55867/detectron2/data/dataset_mapper.py#L188): instance annotations (bounding boxes + instance segmentations)

 In both these places, the same `transforms` variable is used to transform the data.
-Now consider the following: The data transforms need to be applied in the same way (i.e. deterministically) in order for the image and its annotations to stay consistent with each other.
+Now consider the following: The data transforms need to be applied in the same way (i.e. deterministically) in order for the image and its annotations to maintain consistency.
 For example, when using a random rotation transform, if the image was rotated by 15 degrees, but the bounding boxes were rotated by 25 degrees, then clearly this would lead to inconsistency between the image and the bounding boxes.
+Instead, the image and bounding boxes need to be rotated by the same amount to maintain alignment.
 Therefore, `transforms` needs to lead to the same result each time it is applied.

 Determinism also comes with drawbacks.
-Clearly, it is not ideal to use only deterministic transforms in a deep learning pipeline.
-As any deep learning practitioner knows, data augmentation is useful because it can transform data in _random_ ways, to increase the diversity of the dataset.
+In many cases, it is not ideal to use only deterministic transforms in a deep learning pipeline.
+Data augmentation is a powerful tool because it can transform data in _random_ ways, to increase the diversity of the dataset.
 For example, for a single image, you can randomly vary the brightness level, to make your model better at handling various brightness ranges.
+This is particularly useful for smaller datasets, but can just as easily help build [state-of-the-art models](https://ai.meta.com/blog/advancing-computer-vision-research-with-new-detectron2-mask-r-cnn-baselines/).

-Detectron2 addresses this by defining the `Augmentation` class.
+Detectron2 addresses the need for random augmentations by defining the `Augmentation` class.
 Basically, this class constructs a `Transform` class instance, in a non-deterministic way.
 Specifically, by calling `Augmentation.get_transform()`, a new `Transform` instance is created with randomly sampled parameters.
 If we look back at the `DatasetMapper.__call__` definition shown above, where augmentations are applied in two separate places, the following procedure is applied under the hood: First, call `Augmentation.get_transform()` once at the beginning of the function to randomly sample a new `Transform` instance.
 Then, apply this transform deterministically to all input data.

 ## Albumentations: Slightly different

-On the other hand, the Albumentations API generally applies transforms in a fully non-deterministic way.
+On the other hand, the default Albumentations API applies transforms in a fully non-deterministic way, where the transformations are randomly applied each time they are called.
 Unlike Detectron2, there is no intermediate abstraction which is used for applying transforms in a deterministic way.
 For example, every time you call `A.RandomCrop`, you will get a different crop.
 This works because the transformations are all applied in a single call.
 Consider the following standard Albumentations workflow:

 ```python
 import albumentations as A